aaraar/meesterproef-1920/README.md

 vocabulary, not just visualise.

 ## Debriefing
-Wallscope creates knowledge graphs from the unique data vocabulary of their clients.
+Wallscope creates structured vocabulary from the unique data of their clients .
-Strvct is a structured data application that helps their clients delivering the right vocabulary to the dataset and visualizing their linked data.
+Strvct is a structured data application that helps their clients delivering the right data to the structured vocabulary and visualizing their linked data.
 This way, their clients get a better sense of how their data gets structured and improves their understanding of the service and how they should use it.
-The way larger datasets get visualized is a tough and challenging concept that wallscope hasn't figured out yet, so to us the task to help them come up with and prototype ideas for the visualization of LinkedData.
+The way larger datasets get visualized is a tough and challenging concept that wallscope hasn't figured out yet, so to us the task to help them come up with and prototype ideas for the visualization of the structured vocabulary.

 ### What does it mean
 Starting with this project, I had very little knowledge of LinkedData, knowledge graphs or other of these graph data standards.